dzhavat/dzhavat.github.io/_posts/2020-01-19-adding-an-rss-feed-to-github-pages.md

 The properties `title`, `description` and `author` are optional.
 I added them because I wasn’t happy with the defaults.
 For more settings, check out the [`jekyll-feed`](https://github.com/jekyll/jekyll-feed) repo.

-* The next step was to add this line in the `head` of all HTML layout files.
+* The next step was to add this line in the `head` of all HTML layout files:

 ```html
 <link rel="alternate" type="application/atom+xml" title="\{\{ site.title \}\}" href="/feed.xml">